Secondary School

 School hours

 The minimum number of lessons is stipulated by law: 1040 hours a year for the initial four years or initial three years in HAVO or VWO.
 In the final years of VMBO, HAVO and VWO the pupil must receive at least 1000 hours of tuition.
 This applies to every year of vocational education.
 In the final exam year, the number of lessons is lowered to 700.
-Most schools begin at 08:30, Monday to Friday.
+Most schools start lessons at 08:30, Monday to Friday.
 The lesson timetable determines when the day finishes.

 Compulsory attendance